ThiagoTx12/Hackintosh-Samsung-Book-X50-X55-Open-Core-macOS-Big-Sur/README.md

 08-Copy EFI Folder Of Your Flash Drive To SSD

-09-Restart Without Flash Drive And Change Boot Order To SSD
+09-Restart Without Flash Drive And Change Boot Order To SSD On The BIOS Screen

 10-Enjoy Your Hackintosh :)